 Easy recipes to make with pantry staples

-There are a plethora of recipes that can be made when your pantry, fridge and freezer are stocked.
+Stocking a pantry, fridge and freezer means there are a plethora of recipes you can easily make.
 The links below are all recipes that can easily be modified to include food from your pantry, fridge and freezer.
 Almost all of the recipes on Simply Delicious can be modified to work with what you have (except for maybe salads, etc.).
 These are just a few that I would rely on.

 - Buttermilk pancakes – The buttermilk can be replaced with regular milk (add a teaspoon of vinegar).